PINTO0309/human-instance-segmentation/README.md

 A lightweight ROI-based hierarchical instance segmentation model for human detection with knowledge distillation from EfficientNet-based teacher models.
 The model achieves efficient real-time performance through a two-stage hierarchical architecture and temperature progression distillation techniques.

+Detectron/Detectron2, YOLO not used.
+However, you can always merge this with your favorite object detection model such as YOLO, DEIM, or RT-DETR to have an end-to-end instance segmentation model.

 - Instance Segmentation Mode

   <img width="640" height="424" alt="image" src="https://github.com/user-attachments/assets/10431a3c-0bba-422f-9d98-67af8e77b777" />